Single-board Computers/Computing

 RPi 4B with the amazing Argone One case.
 A desktop SBC is practically more cabling than computer board.

-As of this writing, in late August 2020, the 4B has been my primary desktop machine for right at three weeks.
-Though it's not blazing fast as a desktop, it's completely adequate for the vast majority of what i do on the desktop (namely internetting and C programming, with much of the former delegated to a tablet nowadays), including writing this very web page.
+After getting a Pi 4B, in late August 2020, it was my primary desktop machine for the better part of six months.
+Though not blazing fast as a desktop, it's completely adequate for the vast majority of what i do on the desktop (namely internetting and C programming, with much of the former delegated to a tablet nowadays), including writing the first version of this very web page.
 The exception is some of my heavier-weight Inkscape (SVG editing) stuff, for which there's still the desktop computer.
 Since then i've ordered another 4B to run as a dedicated Pi Hole DNS sink (ad blocker) for the home network.
 Though the 4B is utterly overpowered for that purpose, the models from previous generations, most notably the 3B, don't differ in price enough to justify going with the older models.
 The lowest-end 4B (with 2GB RAM) was the same price as the 3B when i shopped for it (about 35 Euros), but went with a 4B 4GB RAM model just for the sake of having some room to grow, and 4GB makes for a reasonable desktop environment if Pi Hole ends up not working out (but so far, so good).

 RPi 4B with a full-body heat sink/case acting as a Pi Hole server.
 The fans are disconnected because this setup doesn't run hot enough to need them, this configuration is not smart enough to start and stop the fans on demand, and i don't want them running full-time.